mellisazulu/mellisazulu/README.md

 🧘‍♀️**Personal Profile**

-==I'm passionate about learning new skills and widening my knowledge==.
+I'm passionate about learning new skills and widening my knowledge.
 I'm always eager to have conversations about new and emerging technologies or areas of self improvement.

 💻**Professional Background**